Nonadaptive Noise-Resilient Group Testing with Order-Optimal Tests and Fast-and-Reliable Decoding: A Toy Example of Gacha GT: Assuming

-We can now analyze the success rate of our probabilistic list-decoder.
+We can now analyze the success rate of our probabilistic list decoder.

-\begin{proposition}[decoder is mostly reliable] With $< 2^{1-\sqrt\nu}$ FNs on average (over the choice of polynomials an circles), the code defined in Section~\ref{sec:fold} can be list-decoded from the corrupted word synthesized by Section~\ref{sec:circle}. \end{proposition}
+\begin{proposition} [Decoder is reliable] With $< 2^{-\sqrt\nu}$ FNs on average (over the random choice of polynomials and circles), the code defined in Section~\ref{sec:fold} can be list-decoded from the corrupted word synthesized by Section~\ref{sec:circle}. \end{proposition}

 \begin{proof} The proof amounts to analyzing what could go wrong.
 One thing that could go wrong is that two polynomials have the same evaluation at $b_0$.
-As addressed in Lemma~\ref{lem:birthday}, there are $< 2^{-\sqrt\nu}$ bad pairs on average.
+As addressed in Lemma~\ref{lem:birthday}, there are $< 2^{-\sqrt\nu-1}$ bad polynomials on average.
 The other thing that could go wrong is that some column does not contribute sufficiently many symbols to the synthesized word.
-As addressed in Lemma~\ref{lem:concentrate}, each column has probability $< 2^{-2\sqrt\nu}$ to do so.
-So, the expected number of bad columns is $< k 2^{-2\sqrt\nu} \leq 2^{-\sqrt\nu}$.
-Adding the two $2^{-\sqrt\nu}$ concludes the proof of Proposition~\ref{pro:fold}. \end{proof}
+As addressed in Lemma~\ref{lem:concentrate}, each column has probability $< 2^{-2\sqrt\nu-1}$ to do so.
+So, the expected number of bad columns is $< k 2^{-2\sqrt\nu-1} \leq 2^{-\sqrt\nu-1}$.
+Adding the two $2^{-\sqrt\nu-1}$ concludes the proof of Proposition~\ref{pro:fold}. \end{proof}